Professional Practice: Screenwriting for Artists with Anja Kirschner

 During a two-day intensive workshop Anja Kirschner will introduce approaches to screenwriting outside of conventional formats and discuss how to tailor them for your own moving image projects.

-Anja Kirschner (b.1977, Munich) is an artist living and working in London.
-Her practice spans video installations and narrative films that create genre hybrids from pop culture references, factual research and literary sources.
+Anja Kirschner (b.1977, Munich) is an artist whose practice spans video installations and narrative films that create genre hybrids from pop culture references, factual research and literary sources.
 She was the winner of the 2011 Jarman Award (with David Panos), which recognises UK-based artists working in the moving image.
-Kirschner’s films have been widely screened and exhibited internationally, including the International Short Film Festival Oberhausen and recent solo shows at Secession, Neuer Berliner Kunstverein, Extra City Antwerp, Kunsthall Oslo, Staatsgalerie Stuttgart as well as the 2nd Athens Biennale, the British Art Show 7 and the Liverpool Biennial 2012.
+Kirschner’s films have been widely screened and exhibited internationally, at festivals including the Berlinale, the BFI London Film Festival and International Short Film Festival Oberhausen and recent solo shows at Chisenhale Gallery, Secession, Neuer Berliner Kunstverein, Extra City Antwerp, Kunsthall Oslo, as well as the 2nd Athens Biennale, the British Art Show 7 and the Liverpool Biennial 2012.